-Notices regarding the availability and circulation of the Draft Supplemental EIR/EIS were provided pursuant to NEPA and CEQA requirements in both English and Spanish.
-Refer to Section S.13, Environmental Process, for details on the separate NEPA and CEQA distributions of the Draft Supplemental EIR/EIS.

-Notices included publication announcements in newspapers; letters and notices of availability mailed to those within a 300-foot buffer of all permanent impacts associated with the alignment and to additional stakeholders; e-mail blasts sent to a distribution list and local and regional elected officials in the Central Valley; a notice of completion indicating the availability of the Draft Supplemental EIR/EIS filed with the State Clearinghouse and sent to state agencies; and a notice of availability for the Draft Supplemental EIR/EIS published by the USEPA in the Federal Register.
-The Draft Supplemental EIR/EIS was circulated among federal, state, and local agencies; regional transportation agencies; and organizations and persons who had expressed an interest in the Central Valley Wye alternatives.
-The Draft Supplemental EIR/EIS was available on the Authority's website and in electronic format upon request.

-In addition, both the Draft and Final Supplemental EIR/EIS are available on the Authority's website and electronically upon request.
-Refer to Chapter 9, Public and Agency Involvement, in this Final Supplemental EIR/EIS for details on the public and agency involvement program and on the locations and dates of public and agency meetings held as part of this program.
+Notice regarding the availability and circulation of the Draft Supplemental EIR/EIS was provided pursuant to NEPA and CEQA requirements in both English and Spanish.
+Notice included a publication announcement in newspapers; a letter, information brochure, fact sheet, and notice of availability mailed to those within a 300-foot buffer of all permanent impacts associated with the alignment; a postcard mailed to additional stakeholders; e-mail blasts sent to a distribution list and local and regional elected officials in the Central Valley; a notice of completion indicating the availability of the Draft Supplemental EIR/EIS filed with the State Clearinghouse and sent to state agencies; a notice of availability for the Draft Supplemental EIR/EIS published by the USEPA in the Federal Register, and several dozen notices displayed at businesses and public gathering places, such as post offices and local transit stations in the vicinity of the Central Valley Wye.
+The Draft Supplemental EIR/EIS was circulated among federal, state, and local agencies, regional transportation agencies, and organizations and persons who had expressed an interest in the Central Valley Wye alternatives.
+In addition, the Draft Supplemental EIR/EIS is available on the Authority and FRA's websites and electronically upon request.
+See Chapter 9, Public and Agency Involvement, in the Draft Supplemental EIR/EIS for details on the public and agency involvement program and on the locations and dates of public and agency meetings held as part of this program.